Going Independent as a Financial Planner: Should I Stay or Should I Go?

 You know you want to build equity in your own client relationships and your practice.
 You want to own your own firm.
 But knowing what you want is only half the battle.
 Admitting that you don’t know what you don’t know is the other half.

 According to a recent study, an impressive 38 percent of assets managed by advisors are now held by independent advisors, showing a notable increase of 6 percent over the past decade.
-(DiamondConsultants)
+(DiamondConsultants) This movement highlights a clear trend toward independent financial planning and away from the traditional wirehouse model.

 5 Benefits of Going Independent